We are delighted to welcome back Richard "Humanity Dick" Martin on Sunday 3rd February in the form of a one-man show performed by Sean Leonard.

 International father of animal rights, celebrity duellist and rolling financial disaster, Colonel Richard “Humanity Dick” Martin M.P.
 (1754-1834) lived for much of his life at his beloved Ballynahinch Castle.

-Humanity Dick: A Tale of Beasts and Bullets begins at 17.30 on Sunday 28th January and runs for two acts of 40 minutes each with a 15-minute interval, with tickets available from Ballynahinch for €60 including dinner in the Fisherman’s Pub after the performance.
-Overnight theater evening with bed & breakfast and dinner in the Owenmore Restaurant and tickets to the show from €135 per person sharing.
+Humanity Dick: A Tale of Beasts and Bullets begins at 17.30 on Sunday 3rd of February and runs for two acts of 40 minutes each with a 15-minute interval, with tickets available for €60 including dinner in the Fisherman’s Pub after the performance.
+Overnight theatre evening with bed & breakfast and dinner in the Owenmore Restaurant and tickets to the show from €135 per person sharing.